☝ SOPA, PIPA and Open Source

 ☆ Use the force of Parody: except in the UK

-Use the force of Parody: except in the UK, originally uploaded by Open Rights Group.
 Parody is a powerful weapon for the campaigner.
-Turning the words of a target of criticism against themselves is a time-honoured way of criticising, and done well (as Greenpeace did in their parody of Volkswagen last year) it’s very effective. [...]
+Turning the words of a target of criticism against themselves is a time-honoured way of criticising, and done well (as Greenpeace did in their parody of Volkswagen last year) it’s very effective.
+It also allows campaigners to use a strong cultural idea to ensure its audience understands a point without lengthy explanations, like the Newport State Of Mind parody.
+And in some cases it’s just pure, harmless fun, like the ongoing meme of redubbing Downfall.

 ✈ OSI At FOSDEM